KratosMultiphysics/Examples/eFlows4HPC/rSVD_MPI_test/README.md

 ```shell
 python3 MainKratos.py
 ```
-The simulation must generate "SnapshotsMatrix.npy" files containing the solution of all degrees of freedom's velocity and pressure for all time steps.
+The simulation must generate a "SnapshotsMatrix.npy" file containing the solution of all degrees of freedom's velocity and pressure for all time steps.

 ### Fixed Rank rSVD